MaximeV1314/QuantumSimLite-Win-MacOS-Linux/README.md

 - **Information Tools:**
    - Access crucial details by hovering over the "blue information icons" in the application.
    - Read and follow the provided information for correct usage of the software.
+   - Access to the eigenstates and eigenenergies data in VP folder, .bz2 (eigenstates) and .csv (eigenenergies) files.
+Note that for 2D, you need to reshape 1D arrays of shape N^2 into an array of 2D shape (NxN).
+   - Access to the dynamics data in VP folder --> dynamic folder.
+Files with "info" as a prefix contain mean value and standard deviation data for position and momentum representations.
+Note that for 2D, you need to reshape 1D arrays of shape N^2 into an array of 2D shape (NxN).

 - **Media Folder:**
    - Locate additional resources, including videos and images, in the 'media' folder.